What it’s Actually Like to Be a CEO

 This used to be a temporary hardship because workplaces were physical places that you physically left when you left the job.
 But now teams and workplaces are increasingly virtual and exist on social media.
 So in the Facebook age basically the people who leave or are fired congregate around a permanent virtual office water cooler in the center of your 'office', and the most irked of them form a filter bubble that is keen for gossip that confirms the worst beliefs of their former bosses, which they then spread to your existing team, board and partners.
 And this water cooler group isn't small.
 A normal healthy organization might average around 5 years tenure per staff member, or retain 80% of its staff each year.
 That's 20% of your team going through relationship dissolution each year and joining the water cooler club.

 And this brings me to a major CEO terror - Human Resources.
 If someone makes a complaint of some kind of mistreatment, it can tie you up in legal and administrative process for months, and have a profoundly dispiriting effect on your team.
 If a full scale investigation is launched you can be disabled as a CEO for months.
 If they threaten to go public with their complaint, your board can drop you like a hot potato.
 It’s worth stressing that their complaint doesn’t have to be fair or true.
-Once they make it, you are legally extremely constrained about what you can do - anything you do that that employee might regard as negative - such as not promoting them or making some negative comment - can be seen as ‘retaliation’ for making the complaint, which is illegal, and will certainly cost you your job.
-And while anyone else is free to coordinate and lobby for their perspective, you can be strictly barred from any relevant contact with your team or board or others while an HR process is underway.
+Once they make it, you are legally extremely constrained about what you can do - anything you do that that employee might regard as negative - such as not promoting them or making some negative comment - can be seen as ‘retaliation’ for making the complaint, which can illegal, and will certainly cost you your job.
+This is why some unscrupulous staff might make a complaint if they fear being fired.
+And while staff are free to coordinate and lobby for their perspective, you as CEO can be strictly barred from any relevant contact with your team or board or others while an HR process is underway.
+To the degree that opinions and even memories can be shaped by persuasion (and that is a very, very significant degree), it's like an election in which only one side is allowed to campaign.

 Human beings vary by personality and by what psychologists call “affectivity”.
 People who are high in “negative affectivity” are far more likely to be critical, to distrust, to negatively misperceive people and events, and particularly to regard powerful figures like CEOs in the worst of lights.
 They're also much less likely to have secure attachment styles.
 Many CEOs I know spend much of their time in constant caution if not fear of those on their team that lean toward this kind of orientation.